syncfusion-content/asp.net-core-docs/aspnet-core/Schedule/getting-started.md

 N> Script manager must be defined at the bottom of the *_Layout.cshtml* page.

-Add the Scheduler code within the View page as given below with proper field names bind to it â€“
+Add the Scheduler code within the View page as given below with proper field names bind to it –

 {% highlight cshtml %}